 - The “shocking, positively shocking” scene still holds up today, although I’m not sure that lamp was plugged in when Bond smacked it into the bathtub.

-- The combo of John Barry’s score with Shirley Bassey’s title song is dynamic 1-2 punch that is tough to beat.
+- The combo of John Barry’s score with Shirley Bassey’s title song is a dynamic 1-2 punch that is tough to beat.

 - I’m not a fan of the title sequence showing upcoming clips from the movie.
 Also, why slip in the helicopter scene from the last flick, From Russia With Love?